Seven365/PureBasic-CodeArchiv-Rebirth/README.md

   * If the code supports all OS, ignore the step above
   * Instead of inserting a header into the code files, create a new text file named "CodeInfo.txt" and insert it into the new directory.
-Please be sure to use the "CodeInfo.txt" file from the "repo-dev" branch and be careful not to delete the contained blanks and only write one-line
+Please be sure to use the "CodeInfo.txt" file from the "repo-dev" branch and be careful to only write one-line
 * Use the "CodesCleaner" from the "repo-dev" branch to automatically remove unimportant or disruptive content from the codes
 * Use the "CodesChecker" from the "repo-dev" branch to automatically check the code files for